rkiko/AC_Agulhas_eddy_2021/README.md

 It is the same as an22, but I use a shorter time window (until the 23 June instead of mid August)

+\
+an23

+I calculate all the metrics necessary to estimate the carbon budget ( the Flux vs depth and time, the integrated POC, the PARR vs depth) and I save them

+an23b

+I use the data calculated in an23 to calculate the carbon budget